 On the FPB 78 the generator is mainly there as a backup for the solar panels.

 The area adjacent to the aft end of the great room, which we call the porch, has a large locker in the starboard corner, with space for coats, emergency gear, and dinghy equipment.
 For 78-3 there will be a settee under the stairs with storage for fishing gear.
 There is a barbecue, sink, and cleanup area integrated with the engine room air intake.

 In spite of twin engines, props protected by full depth skegs, and hundreds of thousands of miles without drive line problems, we still want a fall back position if propulsion or steering is compromised.
 That is where the forward mast comes into play.
-We think this sail, all the way forward, will help get the bow down wind after w which its area and windage should help us get somewhere, if somewhat slowly.
+We think a small sail, all the way forward, will help get the bow down wind after which its area and windage should help us get somewhere, if somewhat slowly.

 In a fleet designed for toughness, the FPB 78 is the meanest of the bunch.
 Bottom framing and plating are in excess of what would be considered ice class by Lloyd’s rules: from the 24mm/1″ thick grounding plate, to the 16mm (5/8”) central turn of the bilge and engine room plate, not to mention the 12mm (1/2”) rest of the bottom.
 The FPB 78 is available with an MCA Category 0 rating, the most stringent standard under which a small commercial vessel, or yacht, can be built.
 Although the paperwork is onerous for the builder, the benefits in terms of resale and insurance can be substantial (very few yachts qualify).